google/WebFundamentals/src/content/en/fundamentals/primers/shadowdom/index.markdown

 }
 {% endhighlight %}

-Given the same specificity, **outside styles win over styles defined in shadow DOM**.
-For example, `fancy-tabs { width: 500px; }` trumps `<fancy-tabs>`'s own rule for itself, `:host { width: 650px;}`.
+**Outside styles always win over styles defined in shadow DOM**.
+For example, if the user writes the selector `fancy-tabs { width: 500px; }`, it will trump the component's rule: `:host { width: 650px;}`.

-However, using the tag as a selector will only get you so far.
-If you want to style the internals of a component, there needs to be coordination with its author.
+Style the component itself will only get you so far.
+But what happens if you want to style the internals of a component?
+For that, we need CSS custom properties.

 #### Creating style hooks using CSS custom properties {#stylehooks}